SahilsPatil/Twitter-Trends-Fetcher/README.md

 #### Add ChromeDriver
 Place the compatible **ChromeDriver** in the `python/` folder.

+Here’s the updated **Proxy Configuration** section with ProxyMesh included:

 #### Configure Proxy (Optional)
 If you want to use a proxy:
 1. Edit the `main.py` file and add your proxy credentials: